– To develop and expand leadership roles for women.

-With proceeds from the 2014 Red Ants Pants Music Festival, $12,000 in grants were awarded in 2015 to fourteen organizations from across the state whose projects were in line with the mission of the Red Ants Pants Foundation.
+With proceeds from the 2014 Red Ants Pants Music Festival, more than $12,000 in grants were awarded in 2015 to fourteen organizations from across the state whose projects were in line with the mission of the Red Ants Pants Foundation.
 Check out the grant recipients here.

 Our Timber Skills Workshops continue to be a huge success!